 Portugal is the oldest nation in Europe, having had a defined border since 1139.
 The capital city, Lisbon, even predates Rome.
 And, when you’re as old as Portugal, you don’t worry about silly things like schedules, instead you savor each moment and enjoy the pleasures of the season.
-Indulge in spontaneous conversations over afternoon espresso or sample the fruits of wine-harvest.
-Eat dinner a little later and don’t be afraid to enjoy a snack before you do—it’s all part of the Portugal experience.
+During your tour of Portugal, indulge in spontaneous conversations over afternoon espresso or sample the fruits of wine-harvest.
+Eat dinner a little later and don’t be afraid to enjoy a snack before you do—it’s all part of the Portugal tour experience.

-The whimsical architecture and green hills of Portugal almost seem like a play set.
-How could artistry exist otherwise?
+You’ll find whimsical architecture and green hills while on a tour of Portugal that is almost like a play set.
 As you explore, there’s no shortage of beautiful details to discover, from the mosaic sidewalks to perfectly browned pastel de nata.
 See the rocky outcrop of Cabo da Roca’s coast and the Moorish of Pena Palace.
-Of course, you’ll want to head inland for unforgettable wine, but wherever you go don’t forget about the fado.
+Of course, you’ll want to head inland for unforgettable wine, but wherever you go don’t forget about Portuguese fado music.
 In order to truly encounter the dramatic beauty of Portugal, you’ll have to hear these mournful ballads of love and loss in-person.

 Guarding the mouth of the Tagus River, the Tower of Belém stands as a reminder of Portugal’s prowess during the Age of Exploration.
 Be sure to pay attention to the eclectic ornamentation of the facade—see if you can spot the gargoyle and hippo among the filigree.
 This may not seem like the makings of a fortress, but when it was built in 1520 that was indeed the purpose.
 It’s connected to the Monastery of the Hieronymites, so be sure to visit there as well.